DMXMax/mjfeed/README.md

 - Detects new stories and stores them in a database.
 - Generates short teasers and relevant hashtags for Mastodon posts.
 - Provides a web-based UI for reviewing, approving, and discarding articles.
+- AI learns from approved teasers to generate better suggestions.
 - Schedules and posts approved articles to Mastodon.

 ## Project Structure